json-schema-org/.github/TRIAGE.md

 This document will outline the process of triaging GitHub issues. **Triage** is the process of reviewing and labeling incoming issues, identifying any which are critical, and escalating the critical ones.

+> :warning: **This process does not apply to the JSON Schema specification repository**

 The core maintainers of each project are responsible for categorizing all incoming issues and delegating any critical or important issue to other maintainers.
 Currently one maintainer each week is responsible.
 Besides that part, triage provides an important way to contribute to an open source project.

 Triage helps ensure issues resolve quickly by: